Inversion Sets and Quotient Root Systems: Paths in QRSs

+\np In proving the proposition, we may and will assume that no non-empty subcollection of $\kappa_1, \dots, \kappa_n$ sums to 0.
+With this assumption in mind, the statement of the proposition follows by induction on $n$ from the observation above. \end{proof}

-\subsection{Reduced Paths}
+\subsection{Reduced paths}

-While Proposition \ref{prop: existence of paths} describes the existence of paths between roots, there are often multiple ways to rearrange the steps in a path without breaking the condition that partial sums be roots.
-Having the freedom to permute the steps in a path may allow us to ensure that all partial sums are positive, for example, or stay within an inversion set.
-We therefore introduce the notion of a reduced path, and show in Proposition \ref{prop: any rearrangement of a reduced path is a reduced path} that, under some conditions, every permutation of the steps of a reduced path defines another reduced path.
+Given a path between two roots, there are often multiple ways to rearrange its steps without breaking the condition that partial sums be roots.
+Having the freedom to permute the steps in a path may allow us to ensure that all partial sums satisfy additional properties, e.g. that they are positive or that they stay within an inversion set.
+It turns out that, for a certain class of paths, every permutation of the steps of such a path defines another path, see Proposition~\ref{prop: any rearrangement of a reduced path is a reduced path} below.